dannyhw/instabug-repro/README.md

 ```

 To reproduce the bug spam the button "Press me" until it stops incrementing the counter and then requests no longer work

+You may need to re-run the app with `yarn ios` once before the bug starts happening